 Growth often brings new funding needs.
 A good financing choice today should also help strengthen tomorrow's eligibility.
 Choosing a solution that reports positive payment history to business credit bureaus or offers renewal options can streamline future access to capital.

 Small business financing has evolved far beyond the traditional bank loan.
-Today’s entrepreneurs can choose from a range of options designed to fit their business model, revenue flow, and stage of growth.
-The 5 most common types of small business financing: SBA loans, term loans, business lines of credit, equipment financing, and small business grants, each offer unique advantages when used strategically.
+Today's entrepreneurs can choose from a range of options designed to fit their business model, revenue flow, and stage of growth.
+The five most common types of small business financing revenue-based financing, SBA loans, term loans, business lines of credit, and equipment financing, each offer unique advantages when used strategically.

-The Federal Reserve’s 2025 Small Business Credit Survey reports that over half of small businesses applied for external financing last year, yet many found traditional pathways too restrictive or slow.
-That’s why flexibility, accessibility, and speed have become just as critical as interest rates in modern funding decisions.
+Many small businesses seek external financing annually, yet traditional pathways can be too restrictive or slow for time-sensitive needs.
+That's why flexibility, accessibility, and speed have become just as critical as interest rates in modern funding decisions.

-Together, these five financing paths create a complete toolkit for funding growth from startup to expansion and beyond.
+Together, these five financing paths create a complete toolkit for funding growth — from establishment to expansion and beyond.

-As the National Federation of Independent Business emphasizes, businesses that align their financing to their operational cycles are 30% more likely to achieve stable year-over-year growth.
+Businesses that align their financing to their operational cycles position themselves for more stable, sustainable year-over-year growth.